 setLayoutSizeAware() is protected?

-Added by Mark Travis 7 days ago
+Added by Mark Travis about 1 month ago

 I'm trying to get a WTextEdit and a WTextArea to resize themselves when the neighboring div is resized.